Dietary Requirements and Allergy Management in your Early Years Setting

 - Do you have an allergy management care plan from a Health Care Professional?

-- Symptoms of an allergic reaction.
+- Describe the symptoms of an allergic reaction.
 Please give as much detail as possible.

 - Has your child been prescribed any medication relating to their food allergy?